-- All construction within a radius of at least 20m of the indicator should cease.
-This distance should be increased at the discretion of supervisory staff if heavy machinery or explosives could cause further disturbance to the suspected heritage resource. - This area must be marked using clearly visible means, such as barrier tape, and all personnel should be informed that it is a no-go area. - The grave (Site 665) must be fenced off prior to site preparation commencing.
-Alternatively, a buffer of 30m must be established around the site, which includes the modern kraal (Site 664). - A guard should be appointed to enforce this no-go area if there is any possibility that it could be violated, whether intentionally or inadvertently, by construction staff or members of the public. - No measures should be taken to cover up the suspected heritage resource with soil, or to collect any remains such as bone, ceramics or stone. - If a heritage practitioner has been appointed to monitor the project, s/he should be contacted, and a site inspection arranged as soon as possible. - All parties concerned should respect the potentially sensitive and confidential nature of the heritage resources, particularly human remains, and refrain from making public statements until a mutually agreed time.

-- Any extension of the project beyond its current footprint involving vegetation and/or earth clearance should be subject to prior assessment by a qualified heritage practitioner, taking into account all information gathered during this initial heritage impact assessment. - We recommend the appointment of a Stone Age Specialist if any large finds of stone tools are discovered during construction.
+- No measures should be taken to cover up the suspected heritage resource with soil, or to collect any remains such as bone, ceramics or stone. - If a heritage practitioner has been appointed to monitor the project, s/he should be contacted, and a site inspection arranged as soon as possible. - All parties concerned should respect the potentially sensitive and confidential nature of the heritage resources, particularly human remains, and refrain from making public statements until a mutually agreed time. - Any extension of the project beyond its current footprint involving vegetation and/or earth clearance should be subject to prior assessment by a qualified heritage practitioner, taking into account all information gathered during this initial heritage impact assessment. - It is recommend the appointment of a Stone Age Specialist if any large finds of stone tools are discovered during construction.